teeframe/protocol-documentation/src/packets/control-messages.md

 ### 2 - CONNECT_ACCEPT

-This message is the response to the "CONNECT" message.
-It contains the security token that will be used to send and receive packets from now on.
+This message is the response to the "CONNECT" message and confirms the server received the initial message.
 There is also no extra data in this message.

 ### 4 - CLOSE